spinnaker/spinnaker/README.md

 # Igor
 [![Build Status](https://api.travis-ci.org/spinnaker/igor.svg?branch=master)](https://travis-ci.org/spinnaker/igor)

-Igor provides a single point of integration with Jenkins, Travis and Git repositories ( Stash and Github ) within Spinnaker.
+Igor provides a single point of integration with Jenkins, Travis and Git repositories ( BitBucket, Stash, and Github ) within Spinnaker.

 Igor keeps track of the credentials for multiple Jenkins and/or Travis hosts and sends events to [echo](http://www.github.com/spinnaker/echo) whenever build information has changed.